shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 When she did wake up, it was to the voice of Shank screaming her name.
 “Reesu!
 Shank in water!
 Save Shank!”

 “Shank?”
 She looked around, but he was nowhere in the room.
 The noise was coming from outside.
-She rushed to the top deck, and found Shank overboard and getting left behind.
+She rushed to the top deck and found Shank overboard and getting left behind.
 “Shank!”
 She dove into the water and grabbed him.
 One more moment more, and she was climbing the side of the ship, dragging him back onto the deck.

 “Shank thank you.
 Shank no like water.”